 Marshall Arena, the DoubleTree by Hilton hotel and the MK Dons football stadium are on the same complex as the MK1 Retail park and MK1 Leisure Park – which is known and signposted as Stadium MK.
 Upon arrival at Stadium MK complex, head for the Marshall Arena, which is the building adjoined to the DoubleTree by Hilton hotel and the MK Dons stadium in the centre of the complex.
 Access into the hall is at the right side of the Marshall Arena (the area faces the nearby ASDA) via a small service area car park.
 Authorisation to enter the site will be given by the traffic marshals on duty.
 All speed limits and any parking restrictions must be adhered to.
 Please remember that in compliance with the site rules, high visibility jackets must be worn at all times when off-loading and loading your vehicles.
 You are able to purchase these at places such as B&Q or online.

 Click here for a map and directions to the venue.

-Please note that there are 1400 car parking spaces onsite, exhibitors have been allocated S2 for parking, although you are able to park free anywhere on the Stadium MK site except for the DW Sports car park which is chargeable.
+Please note that there are 1400 car parking spaces onsite, exhibitors have been allocated S2 for parking, although you are able to park free anywhere on the Stadium MK site except for the Fitness First car park which is chargeable.